Belarus: Lukashenko raises prospect of fresh elections | DW | 08.09.2020

 Tsikhanouskaya urges sanctions

-"My country, my nation, my people now need help," Tsikhanouskaya said in a speech via videolink on Tuesday to the Council of Europe, a European human rights watchdog based in Strasbourg, France, which is a separate body from the EU.
+"My country, my nation, my people now need help," Tsikhanouskaya said in a speech via videolink on Tuesday to the Council of Europe, a European human rights watchdog based in Strasbourg, France, separate from the EU.

 "We need international pressure on this regime, on this one individual desperately clinging onto power," she said.
 "We need sanctions on individuals who issue and execute criminal orders that violate international norms and human rights."